 4. What does “generous giving” look like today?

 Tolan: We are stewards, not owners.
-God cares about the Church, the poor, missionaries, the oppressed, and the vulnerable (orphans and widows).
+God cares about the Church, the poor, missionaries, the oppressed, and the vulnerable.
 1 Timothy 6:18 specifically reminds those with means to be generous, laying a solid foundation for the future.

 5. Is there a “Biblical” way to earn a living?